With the new year comes resolutions to better your life. Why not get rewarded for the spending you’ll do to reach your 2021 goals?

 You don’t need to be a jet setter to enjoy the perks of a travel credit card.
 The Capital One Venture Rewards Credit Card earns you 2X miles on every purchase for a meager $95 annual fee.

-You can earn 60,000 miles if you spend $3,000 on purchases in the first 3 months.
+You can earn 60,000 bonus miles when you spend $3,000 on purchases in the first 3 months from account opening.
 You’ll also receive up to a $100 credit toward Global Entry or TSA Precheck purchased with your Venture card.

 If you’re a road warrior…